mirror-xyz/splits/README.md

   - 0.5 eth test fails but larger denominations do not
 - gas cost for creation of the OurProxy is around 2.5x the cost of the original SplitProxy.
   - this can be reduced further if you remove the setApproval calls in constructor, or some of the access

+# Critiques, ideas, and any other feedback are greatly appreciated.
+Open an issue, or email me: nickadamson@pm.me